sumurthy/md_apispec/jsOutputMarkdowns/range.md

 #### Examples

-Note: the grid properties of the Range (values, numberFormat, formula) contains `null` since the Range in question is unbounded.
+Note: the grid properties of the Range (values, numberFormat, formulas) contains `null` since the Range in question is unbounded.

 ```js